iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 rule](https://reference.niem.gov/niem/specification/naming-and-design-rules/3.0/niem-ndr-3.0.html#section_10.8.1).
 For an IEP that is not NIEM conforming, it is possible to have an attribute and a child element with the same name.
-This document has no guidance for that case; developers are on their own.
+This document has no guidance for sucn non-conforming IEPs; developers are on their own.

 ### Element with Simple Content and Attributes